flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 Q: What is Non-natural Win in Baccarat?
 Answer: A natural hand is a two-card hand totalling eight or nine.
 The highest possible hand is a natural nine, which occurs when the first two cards drawn for either the bankers hand or the players hand total nine.
 The second highest hand is a natural eight.
 If a natural is drawn, this is an automatic winning hand and is called a natural winner.
 Neither of the hands will receive a third card when a natural is drawn.

-Q: What is Fortune Six?
-Answer: Fortune Six is one of the side bet in Live Baccarat.
-The bet will be paid if the Banker hand wins with a total of six.
-It pays 20 to 1 if the Banker hand wins with a total of six and it composed of three cards, and 12 to 1 if composed of two cards.

 Q: What is rule of Fortune Six?
 Answer:
 * Banker wins with 3 cards totaling 6, SBO payout players at a rate of 20:1